How a Shower Drain Works: Plumbing Diagram

 Maintaining your shower drain is easy, especially if you regularly use the shower.
 Routinely allowing hot water to flow down the drain should replenish the water in the P-trap, and using a drain cover over the strainer can prevent hair and other debris from getting caught in the trap.

 If you don’t use the shower regularly, pour hot water down the drain once a week or every few weeks.
-You can also pour vinegar and baking soda down the drain as well to unclog the shower and remove foul odors.
+You can also pour vinegar and baking soda down the drain to unclog the shower and remove foul odors.

 Cost to DIY Shower Drain Part Repair vs. Hiring a Pro